HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 readme
 ```

-Now that we have confirmed that we have located the `readme` file and we are in the correct directory, we can use the `cat` command to display the contents of the `readme` file.
-This is how it should look:
+Now that we have confirmed the location of the `readme` file and we are in the correct directory, we can use the `cat` command to display the contents of the `readme` file.
+This is how the command should look:

 ```bash
 cat readme